-Release 1-E provides concurrent support for batch job streams, one compatibility-mode job stream (Series 100 or Series 200/2000 emulation), a system input reader, a system output writer, communications, and a transaction processing system.
+GCOS 64 RELEASE 1-E: Release 1-E provides concurrent support for batch job streams, one compatibility-mode job stream (Series 200/2000 mode), a system input reader, a system output writer, communications, and a transaction processing system.
 Additional batch job streams can be run in place of other activities up to a maximum of five.
 The sixth job slot is always taken by the output writer.

 Up to 64 jobs can be loaded under Release 1E.
 Based on their priorities, these jobs will be started as job slots become available.
-Jobs are divided into job steps (individual programs), and job steps into processes (tasks).
+Jobs are divided into job steps (individual pro grams), and job steps into processes (tasks).
 Steps of a job are run sequentially, but processes within steps are executed in parallel whenever possible.

 Automatic memory management is based upon variable length program segments rather than fixed length pages.
-The compilers automatically divide a program into segments, placing code (always re-entrant) and data into different segments.
+The compilers automatically divide a program into segments, placing code (always reentrant) and data into different segments.
 Optionally, the programmer can define the segments he wants.
-COBOL programs normally are segmented by section.
-FORTRAN programs at natural boundaries, and RPG II programs by logical functions.
+Cobol programs normally are segmented by section.
+Fortran programs at natural boundaries, and RPG II programs by logical functions.